quale-quest/sql-mvc/doc/Caveats.md

 the drop-in package name prefix has changed from sql-mvc to sql-mvc-di plug-ins are now called sql-mvc-*, and are manually configured under packages in the config file

+We can now inherit config files in a chain, or from the base install when we are in the super directory under a project name example :
+	{
+		"config_inherit":"base" ,
+		"db": {"database": "/var/lib/firebird/2.5/data/demo_db_gm1.fdb"}
+	}

 ##Server

 all parameters passed from command line get leading 0's stripped